agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 permalink: /:title.html
 published: true
 ---

-Claims from the book on toi

-Mail stm

 ## Feedback from the previous post

 > In the following discussion, I have not used "for a given pay" as I